wad11656/SetRegion-GUI/README.md

 <br/>_Each save folder stores 2 Virtual Memory Cards, stored at `/PSP/SAVEDATA/<ID>/SCEVMC0.VMP` (Slot 1) and `/PSP/SAVEDATA/<ID>/SCEVMC1.VMP` (Slot 2)._
   - However, EBOOTs that share the same save folder/Virtual Memory Cards will appear as a single entry in the XMB **Save Data Utility**, so you can't separately manage the saves for the individual games from there.
   - On PSP, you can open **Memory Card Utility** from within the emulator to manage the saves for the individual games.
-  - **Memory Card Utility** doesn't work (for me) on Vita (Adrenaline), so you can't manage the individual saves for the individual games from there.
+  - **Memory Card Utility** doesn't work (for me) on Vita-Adrenaline, so you can't manage the individual saves for the individual games from there.
 As a workaround, you can force the Vita to create separate save folders/**Save Data Utility** entries for each game (while still sharing the same Game ID).
     - To do this, add a dummy/placeholder PS1 disc in the **Disc 2** slot in PSX2PSP while making each EBOOT.
 (It can just be a blank text file named `0.bin`/`0.img`/`0.iso` that you assign any Game ID, like `SLUS-00000`.)
 Since the EBOOT is now multi-disc, the Vita will use the **Main Game ID** instead of the **Game ID** when creating the save folder/Virtual Memory Cards/**Save Data Utility** entries.
     <br/>Obviously, make the **Main Game ID** of each of the EBOOTs different from each other for this hack to work.
     <br/>Also, never accidentally switch to a blank dummy disc in the emulator or it will make your EBOOT unbootable.